-- Effusion and Edema: Advise patients to contact their healthcare provider if they experience swelling, weight gain, shortness of breath, or difficult, labored breathing - Grade 3 edema occurred in 3% of patients treated with ZYNLONTA (primarily peripheral edema or ascites) and pleural effusion (3%).
-Grade 3 or 4 pleural effusion occurred in 1% - ZYNLONTA should be withheld until the toxicity resolves - Consider diagnostic imaging in patients who develop symptoms of pleural effusion or pericardial effusion, such as new or worsened dyspnea, chest pain and/or ascites such as swelling in the abdomen and bloating - Myelosuppression: Advise patients to immediately contact their healthcare provider for a fever of 100.4°F (38°C) or greater or signs or symptoms of bruising or bleeding.
-Advise patients of the need for periodic monitoring of blood counts - Grade 3 or 4 neutropenia occurred in 32% of patients, thrombocytopenia in 20%, and anemia in 12% of patients treated with ZYNLONTA.
+- Effusion and Edema: Advise patients to contact their healthcare provider if they experience new or worsening swelling, weight gain, shortness of breath, or difficult, labored breathing - Grade 3 edema occurred in 3% of patients treated with ZYNLONTA (primarily peripheral edema or ascites) and Grade 3 pleural effusion in 3%.
+Grade 3 or 4 pericardial effusion occurred in 1% - ZYNLONTA should be withheld until the toxicity resolves - Consider diagnostic imaging in patients who develop symptoms of pleural effusion or pericardial effusion, such as new or worsened dyspnea, chest pain and/or ascites such as swelling in the abdomen and bloating - - Grade 3 or 4 neutropenia occurred in 32% of patients, thrombocytopenia in 20%, and anemia in 12% of patients treated with ZYNLONTA.
 Grade 4 neutropenia occurred in 21%, and thrombocytopenia in 7%.
 Febrile neutropenia occurred in 3% - Monitor complete blood counts throughout treatment.
 Cytopenias may require interruption, dose reduction, or discontinuation of ZYNLONTA.
-Consider prophylactic granulocyte colonystimulating factor administration as applicable
+Consider prophylactic granulocyte colony-stimulating factor administration as applicable